-Frequently Asked Questions About the Ebola Virus Disease for Employers
+2019 Novel Coronavirus: Frequently Asked Questions for Employers

-As discussed in our Act Now Advisory entitled "Protecting Your Workforce: What You Need to Know About Ebola," the Ebola virus disease ("Ebola") has impacted the policies, procedures, and employment practices of many U.S. employers.
+As discussed in our Act Now Advisory entitled "Responding to the Coronavirus (2019-nCoV) Outbreak: Best Practices for Employers," the 2019 Novel Coronavirus ("2019-nCoV" or "Coronavirus") has impacted the policies, procedures, and employment practices of many U.S. employers.
 Below are some frequently asked questions and answers:

-Can an employer require that employees who test positive for Ebola disclose confidentially the test results to the employer?
+Can an employer require that employees who test positive for Coronavirus disclose confidentially the test results to the employer?

 Yes.
 The Americans with Disabilities Act ("ADA") permits an employer to require that an employee disclose health information with respect to whether the employee poses a direct threat to the health or safety of himself/herself or others.
 The Equal Employment Opportunity Commission states that there are four factors to consider in determining whether there is a direct threat: (i) the duration of the risk, (ii) the nature and severity of the potential harm, (iii) the likelihood that the potential harm will occur, and (iv) the imminence of the potential harm.
+Employers should also consider applicable state and local laws.

-Can an employer require that an employee disclose confidentially whether he or she has been exposed to others who have tested positive for Ebola?
+Can an employer require that an employee disclose confidentially whether he or she has been exposed to others who have tested positive for Coronavirus?

 Yes.
 Again, the ADA permits an employer to require that an employee disclose health information with respect to whether the employee poses a direct threat to the health or safety of himself/herself or others.
-However, this could potentially raise an ADA claim where an employee alleges that he or she is "regarded as" having a disability (similar to "regarded as" claims that were brought when the transmission of HIV was less understood).
-Further, this may raise "association" ADA claims, where an employee is associated with a person who has a disability.
-Both "regarded as" and "association" claims are recognized as cognizable claims under the ADA.
+While an employee may allege that he or she is "regarded as" having a disability, where there are "association" claims alleging that he or she is being discriminated against for associating with a person, the direct threat defense should be applicable and persuasive.

-Can an employer require that employees with symptoms of Ebola be tested?
+Can an employer require that employees with symptoms of Coronavirus be tested?

-Yes.
-Under the ADA, an employer that reasonably believes based on an individualized assessment that an employee has symptoms of a condition that poses a direct threat to the employee or others, which would include Ebola, can require that the employee undergo medical testing to determine whether the employee, in fact, is infected.
-This must be based on either the direct threat or business necessity theory.
-The Centers for Disease Control and Prevention ("CDC") recommends that individuals who show no symptoms, but who may have been exposed, should monitor their own temperature for 21 days following exposure.
-If the employer requires this, it may be deemed a medical test, but it is likely permissible under the direct threat theory or as job-related and consistent with business necessity.
+- ➤ Yes.
+Under the ADA's direct threat analysis, an employer that reasonably believes, based on an individualized assessment, that an employee has symptoms of a condition that poses a direct threat to the employee or others, which would include 2019-nCoV, can require that the employee undergo medical testing to determine whether the employee, in fact, is infected.
+Further, if the test is job-related and consistent with business necessity, employers may require medical testing. - ➤ Note, however, that in the case of employees represented by unions and covered by collective bargaining agreements, employers may have an obligation to notify their employees' bargaining representatives and to meet, confer, and possibly negotiate before implementing such mandatory testing.